Convention Case Studies

 Nevertheless, safety and anti-infection measures remained in place throughout the two days of the on-site conference.

-The conference was held in accordance with the hygiene safety guidelines established by TCVB.
+The conference was held in accordance with established by TCVB.
 Infectious disease countermeasures were communicated to all in-person participants ahead of time and were carried out in the lead-up to and during the event.
 Standard practices employed during the conference included established physical distancing and the use of plastic sheeting on tables at receptions.
 Instead of providing buffet-style meals -- but still ensuring throughout satisfaction -- participants were treated to freshly made boxed lunches.

 Furthermore, the TCVB adopted Panasonic’s anti-infection technology at the venue on both days.
 Named Anshin Gate, it checks the participant’s temperature and sanitizes their hands and feet simultaneously.
 Another piece of technology tracked participants’ movements in the foyer using a series of cameras to gauge the congestion levels in each part of the room and reduce the chances of lines or crowds forming.
 During the designated break times, in-person attendees could therefore mix safely in the foyer, networking with each other and the Round Table speakers via telepresence robots.